-The Aquinas Center houses the Library and Student Learning Services.
-The library provides both print and non-print materials.
-It contains various types of study areas including group study rooms.
-A small computer lab is housed in the Information Resource Instruction Room and is available to students for course assignments and Internet access when the room is not being used for library instruction.
+The Aquinas Library and Student Learning Services, which provides both print and non-print materials and contains various types of study areas, including group study rooms and computer carrels.

 The Corpus Christi Adoration Chapel is located on the east side of the circular drive that fronts the Main College Building and is open for prayer during posted hours for students, faculty, staff, and guests.